-Please review the following instructions to apply to the Master of Arts in Education with an Option in Communicative Sciences Disorders (CSD) program.
+Please review the following instructions to apply to the Master of Science in Speech-Language Pathology program.
 The instructions must be followed exactly to receive full consideration for admission to the CSD program.
 We look forward to reviewing your application and all supporting documents by the deadline.

 STEP 1: Submit your application to CSUSM

 A. Click the following link: "MS SLP Application"

 B. Click the "Register" link and follow the instructions to create your account.
 Be sure to write down your username and password to use at a later time.

 C. Click the "Start New Application" link and update the fields with the following information:

 - Admit Term: Fall 2016

 - Plan: Master of Science in Speech-Language Pathology

 D. Complete the remainder of the application.
 Click on Validate to confirm all required fields are complete.
 Fill in all required fields, then click on Validate again.